 The SCHOA Foundation serves the community through the funding and coordination of projects that do not fall under the ordinary responsibilities of any other community agencies or organizations.
 Along with SCHOA, the Foundation is committed to maintaining our property and community values for generations to come.
 The Foundation, as an arm of Sun City Home Owners Association, is a 501(c)(3) designated Corporation under IRS guidelines, which allows anyone to make tax-deductible gifts to the Foundation.
+The SCHOA Foundation is also an Arizona Qualified Charitable Organization (QCO) which means that individuals can donate up to $400 ($800 per household) of the amount they would normally pay to Arizona State Income Tax.
+Please use QCO code 22263 on AZ form 321.

 One example of a need the Foundation has met, which had not been previously addressed by other agencies or organizations in Sun City, was the physical appearance of the “common” walls that run throughout the area.
 Assigning responsibility for the maintenance of these walls was accidentally overlooked in Sun City’s form-able days.
 The SCHOA Foundation (then known as “SCRAP”) solicited and raised the funds for a project which resulted in the repainting of over 17 miles of “common” walls.
 The Foundation contracted with appropriate vendors, coordinated the efforts of a large group of volunteers and completed the project (ahead of schedule and below budget) to the benefit of all home owners.